 At the end of the day, wearing glasses shouldn’t be a reason to settle for rubbish audio or a headache by 3 PM.
 Clip-on earbuds basically fix that age-old battle between your frames and your headphones by just... using the space that was already there.
 As long as you keep an eye out for flexible hooks, a lightweight build, and a grip that isn't going to pinch your ears red, you’ll be fine.
 It’s all about finding that kit that lets your specs and your music live together without the constant faff.

-The Shokz OpenDots ONE is a proper example of what happens when someone actually bothers to design for people like us.
+The Shokz OpenDots 2 is a proper example of what happens when someone actually bothers to design for people like us.
 It stops the daily struggle of constantly nudging your glasses back into place or messing with your earbuds.
 Whether you’re on a packed commute, at your desk, or out for a run, it just works.
 You can finally stop worrying about the hardware in your head and just get on with your day—which is exactly how it should be.

 Frequently Asked Questions